 The revelation numbed me.

-And he could still keep that smile on his face?
+How could he still keep that smile on his face?

 As he disappeared from everywhere, I wondered if he really was as heartless as I first thought.